Mingzhe-W/zkgraph/Btc2EthConversionRate/README.md

 should output 0000000000000000000000000000000000000000000000000000000000000010

+You can check output.png for result on my machine

 The code is to calculate the BTC/ETH conversion rate for trading strategy

 It got ETH price and BTC price from the equiped demo-only smart contract price_flattened.sol.
 In real use case it can be any pair of currency being traded.